vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_modular_steps.rst

 Filtering and balancing
 ***********************

-``kaic hic`` provides a few filtering options.
+``fanc hic`` provides a few filtering options.
 Most likely you want to apply a coverage filter using ``-l`` to specify a coverage threshold in absolute number of pairs per bin, or ``-r`` to apply a coverage threshold based on a fraction of the median number of pairs pair bin. ``-a`` is simply a preset for ``-r 0.1``.